DevelopingSpace/starchart/CONTRIBUTING.md

 - To avoid duplicate work, create a draft pull request.
 - Avoid cosmetic changes to unrelated files in the same commit.
-- Use a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows) instead of the master branch.
+- Use a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows) instead of the main branch.

-## Merging to master
+## Merging to main

-For maintainers: when a PR is ready to merge to master,
+For maintainers: when a PR is ready to merge to main,

 - always Squash and Merge all PRs.
 This is so we do not loose the commit history in the PR it self, so if we ever need to debug a feature PR, we have a commit history to reference.
 This also servers to keep history on main clean.